 Aimhigher Mentor Application Form

-The Aimhigher Mentoring scheme is a paid opportunity for second-year Birmingham City University students to mentor young people from a local school or college.
+The Aimhigher Mentoring scheme is a paid opportunity for Birmingham City University undergraduate students to mentor young people from a local school or college.
 Mentors work with up to five young people, providing guidance and support on areas such as Higher Education, study skills and employability.

 Learners are secondary school/college pupils who have been identified by school/college staff for having potential but who are currently underachieving.
 Mentors receive training and ongoing support to help learners improve their attitudes towards education, help them explore future pathways and reach their potential.